Biblical Parenting (Series)

 1. Authoritarian Parenting

-Authoritarian parents are often seen as strict, controlling, and demanding.
-They set high expectations for their children, emphasizing obedience and discipline above all else.
-Communication tends to be one-sided, with little room for dialogue or flexibility.
-Rules are enforced with little explanation, and punishment is used as a means to maintain control.
+Authoritarian parents are strict, controlling, and demanding.
+They set high expectations and emphasize obedience and discipline above all else.
+Communication is usually one-sided, with rules enforced without explanation and punishment used to maintain control.

 Key Characteristics: